Many or all companies we feature compensate us. Compensation and editorial

 Valid reasons to apply for a HELOC without a spouse exist, such as:

 • If only one spouse has good credit: If you have good credit but your spouse doesn’t, you may decide it’s best to apply on your own.
 You may have better approval odds if you meet all other home equity loan and HELOC requirements.
-This is a possibility, but your spouse may still have to sign the loan.
+This is a possibility, but your spouse may still need to sign the loan.

 • The couple is separated: If you and your spouse are separated and want to apply for a home equity loan or HELOC, whether you can do so depends on the terms of your separation agreement.